 PEER SUPPORT GROUP

 The Peer Support Group Committee serves to support those who are or know of individuals suffering with traumatic or acquired brain injuries (TBI/ABI).
-This is a safe space where individuals meet for an hour bimonthly (every other week on Saturday at 2 PM ).
+This is a safe space where individuals meet for an hour weekly (every other week on Saturday at 2-3 PM ).
 There is a theme set for each meeting tailored towards the needs of those who attend.
 This helps guide conversations and create a supportive environment.
 We begin meetings by stating why everyone is present and to understand the history of each unique individual.
 This allows the committee to develop an understanding of what activities to host for those gathered.
 We also discuss topics such as weekly goals, how individuals are receiving help and how they can continue to grow.
 The Peer Support Committee is here to listen those who need a lending hand and help individuals get the support they need to lead a healthy life.

 Currently, the meetings are held virtually on Zoom at the following link: